Older woman with her daughter

 Our shampoo, supplement, scrub and serum all contain our patent-pending Mela-9™ complex – a cocktail of clinically-effective ingredients that slow and delay your grey hair.

-It takes 3-5 months to see results so we offer 25% off on all subscriptions to help you stay on track with your hair goals.
+It takes 3-5 months to see results so we offer 15% off on all auto replenish orders to help you stay on track with your hair goals.
 We know that science + consistency = results.

 We are Arey.